SummaryRead the full fact sheet

 Where to get help

-- Department of Sustainability and Environment, Customer Service Centre Tel.
+- Department of Environment, Land, Water and Planning Customer Service Centre Tel.
 136 186

 - Lifeline Tel.
 13 11 14